Records management software

 “I think sometimes records managers think that they have to have everything ‘sorted out’ across the entire organization before they can begin using a software tool.
 This just isn’t true,” says Alber.
 “Pick a department or business unit and grow from there.
 Once the content is managed, the rest is history,” Alber says.

-How records management works
+How a records management solution works

 Hyland Software’s OnBase records management solution uses pre-defined rules to “fully automate” the process, from record declaration through final disposition.
 In other words, documents are automatically declared as records, events and holds are automatically placed on records, and records are automatically destroyed or purged from the system – all as a result of normal user or system activity.